netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 Los Angeles,los-angeles,California
 Chicago,chicago,Illinois

-OK note here that Brisbane is included as a region - and this will be the geographical location of the the new site that Eric and Susan are going to be deploying.
+OK note here that Brisbane is included as a region - and this will be the geographical location of the the new site that we are going to be deploying.

 Ok great, so click on 'Submit' and there are all of the regions created using the bulk upload method.
 You can see how the regions are nested - for example Johannesburg, sits under South Africa, which comes under the Africa parent region.

 ### Site Groups and Sites

-Alright, so next up Susan needs to set up the Site Groups and Sites.
+Alright, so next up we need to set up the Site Groups and Sites.
 Site groups are used for functional groupings, and a site typically represents a building within a region and/or site group.

 So, we have 2 Site Groups based on the function of the sites. the first is Branch so add that manually by clicking on organization and then the plus sign next to Site Groups.
 So the name is entered as 'Branch' and add a description of 'Branch Sites'